Local and global integrability of Lie brackets: From local Lie groupoids to global Lie groupoids

 An obvious consequence of Theorem \ref{thm:AC:smooth} is that a local Lie groupoid $G\tto M$ with uniformly discrete associators $\Assoc(G)$ must have an integrable Lie algebroid.
 The converse is not quite true: integrable Lie algebroids (even Lie algebras!) can have local integrations with non-discrete associators.
 We refer to \cite{FM20} for an example.
 Still, there is a relationship between integrability of a Lie algebroid $A$ and the associators of a local integration $G\tto M$, provided the local integration is not ``too large''.

-To express this relationship precisely, let us recall that for a Lie algebroid $A$ one has \emph{monodromy groups} $\NN_x$ which control the integrability of $A$.
-These groups arise by looking at the isotropy groups $\G(A)_x$ of the $A$-homotopy groupoid $\G(A)\tto M$.
-The connected component of the identity $\G(A)_x^0$ is a quotient of the 1-connected Lie group integrating the isotropy Lie algebra $\gg_x=\ker\rho_x$:
+To express this relationship precisely, let us recall that for a Lie algebroid $A$ one has \emph{monodromy groups} $\NN_x(A)$ which control the integrability of $A$.
+These groups arise by looking at the isotropy groups $\G(A)_x$ of the $A$-homotopy groupoid $\G(A)\tto M$: the inclusion of the isotropy Lie algebra $\gg_x=\ker\rho_x\hookrightarrow A$ integrates to a surjective group morphism

+whose kernel is precisely $\NN_x(A)$.
+This monodromy group is a subgroup of the center and we have: